Updated: May 12, 2026

 Cards and Digital Transfers

-Cards and digital transfers are an alternative, but with nuances.
+Digital payments are convenient, but there are a few things to keep in mind.
 If you don't have cash on hand, you can transfer tips by card or through payment services such as Venmo, PayPal or Zelle.
 Some moving companies allow you to add tips directly to the card payment.
-But before doing this, it is better to check, since not all companies support this, and sometimes they also charge a commission, which is why the movers do not receive the full amount.
+But before doing this, it’s better to check, since not all companies support this, and sometimes they also charge a commission, which is why the movers do not receive the full amount.

 Non-Cash Alternatives